 If an option holder sells the option Common Shares acquired upon exercise of an incentive stock option, the tax consequences of the disposition depend upon whether the disposition is "qualifying" or "disqualifying."
-The disposition of the option Common Shares is qualifying if it is made at least two years after the date the incentive stock option was granted and at least one year after the date the incentive stock option was exercised.
+The disposition of the option Common Shares is qualifying if it is made at least two years after the date the incentive stock option was exercised.
 If the disposition of the option Common Shares is qualifying, any excess of the sale price of the option Common Shares over the exercise price of the option will be treated as long-term capital gain taxable to the option holder at the time of the sale.
 If the disposition is a disqualifying disposition, the excess of the fair market value of the option Common Shares on the date of disposition over the exercise price will be taxable income to the option holder at the time of the disposition.
 Of that income, the amount up to the excess of the fair market value of the Common Shares at the time the option was exercised over the exercise price will be ordinary income for income tax purposes and the balance, if any, will be long-term or short-term capital gain, depending upon whether or not the Common Shares were sold more than one year after the option was exercised.